Are Car Seat Covers Safe?

 When Not Driving

-When your baby is in their car seat, but you are not travelling in a vehicle, there are still safety concerns you should be aware of.
+When your baby is in their car seat, but you are not traveling in a vehicle, there are still safety concerns you should be aware of.

 The most important consideration is that your baby can breath freely and easily, and that whatever you are using does not pose a suffocation risk.